 It is also important to note that Web security testing is not simply about testing the security features.
 These are implemented in the application (e.g., authentication and authorization).
 It is also necessary to test that other features (e.g., business logic and input and output validation) are implemented in a secure way.
 Secure access to the Web application functions is the goal.

 Today’s Web environment is prone to a wide range of problems.
 In addition to knowing how an application can be exploited, knowing the potential outcomes of the attack will help your company preemptively address the vulnerabilities and accurately test for them.

 Mitigating controls can be applied during the early stages of the SDLC after identifying the root cause of the vulnerabilities.
-In addition, a Web application security test can take advantage of knowledge of how these attacks work to target known points of interest.
+In addition, a Web application security test can take advantage of the knowledge of how these attacks work to target known points of interest.

 To manage your firm’s risk, you must understand the impact of an attack, since it can be used to gauge the vulnerability’s total severity.
 As a result of a security test, determining the severity of detected issues can help you prioritize remediation efforts efficiently and effectively.
 Minimize your firm’s risk by starting with issues of critical severity and moving on to issues of lower impact.

 A potential impact assessment of each application in your firm’s application library prior to identifying an issue can assist with prioritizing application security testing.
 When web security testing has an established list of high-profile applications, we can schedule the testing to target your firm’s critical applications first so that the risk against your business can be lowered.

 So, do you want to know the difference between React Native and Ionic, click here to read our blog.